Reasoning about identifier spaces: How to make Chord correct: Initialization and invariant

 Clearly the spirit of the operating assumption in Section~\ref{sec:overview} is that the chosen length of successor lists should provide enough redundancy to ensure safe operation.
 But we can hardly expect the successor lists to work if the redundancy is thrown away by filling them with duplicate entries.
 This is the problem with Figure~\ref{fig:init}---that 62 and 37 have no real redundancy in their successor lists, so one failure disconnects them from the network.

-For members of a network with successor list length $r$ to enjoy full redundancy, each member must have $r$ distinct entries in its successor list.
+For a member $n$ of a network with successor list length $r$ to enjoy full redundancy, $n$ must have $r$ entries in its successor list that are distinct from each other and from $n$.
 For this to be possible, the network must have at least $r + 1$ members, and the inductive invariant must imply that this is so.

 The inductive invariant for Chord is the result of a very long and arduous search, some of which is described in \cite{chord-arxiv}.
-As one indication of the difficulty, the invariant must imply that the network has a minimum size, yet all operations are local, and no member knows how many other members there are.

-As another indication of the difficulty, consider Figure~\ref{fig:wrap}, which is a counterexample to a trial invariant consisting of the conjunction of {\it AtLeastOneRing, AtMostOneRing, OrderedRing, ConnectedAppendages, NoDuplicates,} and {\it OrderedSuccessorLists}.
+As an indication of the difficulty, consider Figure~\ref{fig:wrap}, which is a counterexample to a trial invariant consisting of the conjunction of {\it AtLeastOneRing, AtMostOneRing, OrderedRing, ConnectedAppendages, NoDuplicates,} and {\it OrderedSuccessorLists}.
 Again $r = 2$.
 Let an {\it extended successor list} be the concatenation of a node with its successor list. {\it NoDuplicates} has the obvious meaning that the entries in any extended successor list are distinct. {\it OrderedSuccessorLists} says that for any ordered sublist {\it [x, y, z]} drawn from a node's extended successor list, whether the sublist is contiguous or not, {\it between [x, y, z]} holds.

 In Figure~\ref{fig:wrap}, the first stage satisfies the trial invariant, having duplicate-free and ordered extended successor lists such as {\it [52, 3, 45]} and {\it [45, 20, 31]}.
 The appendage node 45 does not merge into the ring at the correct place, but that is part of normal Chord operation (see \cite{chord-ccr}).
 The second successor of ring node 52 points outside the ring, but that is also part of normal Chord operation.
-It is also part of normal Chord operation that 45 changes from being an appendage node to a ring member just because 3 fails.
-In the case shown in the figure, the result of all these quirks combined is that the ring becomes disordered.
+In the case shown in the figure, after two operations the ring has become disordered.

+Note that the four important properties {\it AtLeastOneRing, AtMostOneRing, OrderedRing,} and {\it ConnectedAppendages} are all stated in terms of which nodes are ring members and which are appendage members.
+Unfortunately, ring {\it versus} appendage is not a stable characteristic of a member, but rather a fluid, context-dependent property that changes easily.
+In the figure, 45 changes from being an appendage member to a ring member just because 3 fails.
+In other examples, a ring member becomes an appendage member just because a node fails.
+So much of the difficulty of reasoning about Chord comes from the fact that the obvious properties have no intrinsic stability or persistence.